 In the wild, there are two types of water: one that will kill you or make you horribly ill and one that won’t.
 The thing is, if you don’t drink water within three days, you are going to collapse from dehydration and that will be the end of your survival streak.

-Water is a tricky one, as it is everywhere in the wild, unless of course you are caught in a desert.
+Water is a tricky one, as it is everywhere in the wild, unless of course you are finding water in a desert.
 Finding the water is no problem, purifying it is different, especially if it is water that has been sitting still, it’s likely to contain bacteria, algae or toxins that are not going to work in your favor.

 While there are a number of water purifying options (if you don’t already have a water filter) such as bleach, purification tablets or boiling water, one of the easiest and most available options is a moisture filter created by heat and damp moisture to fill a catchment device such as the small moisture hole made by survival expert Les Stroud in the following video.